 Ancient Philosophy, Plato, Plotinus, Neoplatonism Susan Wessel Ph.D., Columbia University Associate Professor of Church History and Historical Theology, Area Director of Church History, School of Theology and Religious Studies Greek and Latin Patristics Nora M. Heimann Ph.D., City University of New York.
 Chair, Associate Professor, Department of Art European and American modern and contemporary art history Sarah Brown Ferrario Ph.D., Princeton University Assistant Professor, Department of Greek and Latin Fifth and fourth centuries BC Greek history and literature Caroline Sherman Ph.D., Princeton University Assistant Professor, Department of History Early modern French and intellectual history The Center's policies are further enhanced with the help of a Faculty Advisory Board, which includes all those who teach and pursue research in the early Christian or related fields, or whose wider responsibilities bring them into frequent contact with the Center's activities: Rev. Regis Armstrong, O.F.M.
 (Cap.)
 Ph.D., Fordham University John C. and Gertrude P. Hubbard Professor of Religious Studies, Area Director of Spirituality, School of Theology and Religious Studies Early Franciscan History and Spirituality Monica Blanchard

-Professor and Chair, Department of Semitic and Egyptian Languages and Literature Syriac, Christian Arabic Andrew D. Gross Ph.D., New York University Assistant Professor, Department of Semitic and Egyptian Languages and Literature Rabbinic Studies Rev. John Paul Heil S.S.D., Pontifical Biblical Institute New Testament Katherine L. Jansen Ph.D., Princeton University Associate Professor, Department of History Medieval Italy, medieval women and gender, religious and cultural history William P. Loewe Ph.D., Marquette University Associate Professor, School of Theology and Religious Studies Systematic and Fundamental Theology, especially Christology and Soteriology Frank A. C. Mantello
+Emeritus Professor, Department of Semitic and Egyptian Languages and Literatures Syriac, Christian Arabic Andrew D. Gross Ph.D., New York University Assistant Professor, Department of Semitic and Egyptian Languages and Literature Rabbinic Studies Rev. John Paul Heil S.S.D., Pontifical Biblical Institute New Testament Katherine L. Jansen Ph.D., Princeton University Associate Professor, Department of History Medieval Italy, medieval women and gender, religious and cultural history William P. Loewe Ph.D., Marquette University Associate Professor, School of Theology and Religious Studies Systematic and Fundamental Theology, especially Christology and Soteriology Frank A. C. Mantello

 Ph.D., University of Toronto